 Then we found the Foodie Cart – Bethia told us about this and if we hadn’t been stuffed we would have gotten something.
 They make Japanese crepes with really awesome fillings right here on the street – like $6 a crepe.
 Definitely something to come back for!

 The best part was since we were so stuffed – the Short North had all sorts of little shops that we could walk through and walk OFF some of that food!
 We definitely felt better after shopping and walking.

-Jeni's Ice Cream!
-It's like the Graeters to the north except the flavors are more unique.
+And we couldn’t leave Columbus without a stop at Jeni’s Ice Cream!
+It’s like the Graeters to the north except the flavors are more unique.
 I took home Buckeye (pb & choc chip) and Sweet Corn & Raspberry!